MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/ODataFeed.md

 ### Authenticating to arbitrary services

-Some services support the ability for the OData connector to authenticate them with OAuth/AAD authentication out of the box.
+Some services support the ability for the OData connector to authenticate with OAuth/AAD authentication out of the box.
 However, this won't work in most cases.

-When trying this, if you see the following error:
+When attempting to authenticate, if you see the following error:

 “We were unable to connect because this credential type isn’t supported for this resource.
 Please choose another credential type.”